larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 HOOKS=(base systemd autodetect microcode modconf keyboard sd-vconsole block filesystems fsck)

 # Key changes:
-# - MUST use 'systemd' instead of 'udev' - UPDATE: Arch now defaults to systemd instead of udev,
-#   so here you just need to check if it's right.
+# - Remove consolefont since it is already satisfied by 'sd-vconsole'
+# - NVIDIA: Remove 'kms' from HOOKS=() if you use nvidia, AMDGPU can ignore this however
 #
-# - Use 'sd-vconsole' instead of 'keymap' and 'consolefont'
-# - Remove 'kms' from HOOKS=() also if you use nvidia, AMDGPU can ignore this however
-# - Ensure microcode is in HOOKS=()
-#
-# NOTE: IF you do not remove udev and if you do not replace it with systemd,
-# THEN YOUR SYSTEM WILL NOT BOOT.
-# This is the only pitfall with systemd-gpt-auto-generator,
-#
-# It's worth doublechecking.
-# Check this again if your system isn't booting post-install.

 ```